 If you’re just getting started with investing you may be wondering where to put your money.
 If you’re looking to invest in the stock market then you have three main choices: individual common stocks, mutual funds, or Exchange Traded Funds (ETFs).

 So, what are some of the differences between ETFs, stocks, and mutual funds?
 And which should you choose for your investment portfolio?
-Let’s take a look at these three common investment vehicles and explore some of the differences between them.
+How do “index funds” play into this since you probably hear that term tossed around a lot?
+Let’s take a look at these three common investment vehicles and explore some of the difference between stocks, ETFs, and mutual funds.

 What is a Stock?